The Counts have recently surpassed their 60th Anniversary as a club for those with an interest in "fun with cars."

 The Gatlinburg, TN, Rod Run was cancelled by the town fathers due to burn outs, drag racing, traffic blockage, littering, beer drinkers over indulging in the wrong places.
 Rumour had it that next to be cancelled would be the Sturgis Bike Rally.

-The Ms. Counts auxillary of wives and girlfriends was formed by Deb Herder and Kathy Willan, and their organizational skills really helped to get the women involved and assisting with the club activities and promotions.
+The Ms. Counts auxillary of wives and girlfriends was formed by Deb Herder and Candi Willan, and their organizational skills really helped to get the women involved and assisting with the club activities and promotions.

 Roger Jetter, now a well known columnist and author about our hobby, was the first entry received for the upcoming Black Hills Rod Run, bringing up a '40 Studebake coupe with 400 SB Chevy power.